-Our near term prospects are highly dependent on algenpantucel-L for patients with resected pancreatic cancer.
-If we fail to complete, or fail to demonstrate safety and efficacy in clinical trials, fail to obtain regulatory approval or fail to successfully commercialize algenpantucel-L, our business would be harmed and the value of our securities would likely decline.
+Our near-term prospects are highly dependent on algenpantucel-L for patients with surgically resected pancreatic cancer.
+If we fail to complete clinical trials, fail to demonstrate safety and efficacy in those clinical trials, fail to obtain regulatory approval or fail to successfully commercialize algenpantucel-L, our business would be harmed and the value of our securities would likely decline.